Optical Conductivity

 num_random=20, num_moments=512, direction='xx')

-The optical conductivity can also be calculated in different directions, which can be quite interesting in the case of Hamiltonians with non-trivial topology that also present transverse optical conductivity.
-However, in this example we focus on longitudinal optical conductivity.
-The other quantities that can be set in the python script are the same as for the calculation of the density of states: number of energy points used in KITE-tools, moments in the expansion, random vectors and disorder realisations.
+The other quantities that can be set in the Python script are the same as for the calculation of the density of states: number of energy points used in KITE-tools, Chebyshev moments in the expansions, random vectors and disorder realizations.

 Visualization¶

-The results of the real and imaginary parts of the optical conductivity presented in the first figure were obtained on a normal desktop with calculations that took 8 minutes for a system with N=512 x 512
+The results of the real and imaginary parts of the optical conductivity presented in the Fig. 1 were obtained on a standard laptop with calculations that took 8 minutes for a system with N=512 x 512

 For systems sizes of N=1536 x 1536

-unit cells and two different Gaussian widths, we show \(\Re [\sigma_{xx}(\omega)]\) for low frequencies, where we can see Drude's peak for \(\omega\rightarrow 0\) and the onset of interband transitions at \(\hbar \omega>2 E_F\) 2.
+unit cells and two different Gaussian widths, we show \(\Re [\sigma_{xx}(\omega)]\) for low frequencies (see Fig. 2).
+In both figures, one can clearly see the Drude's peak for \(\omega\rightarrow 0\) and the onset of interband transitions at \(\hbar \omega>2 E_F\) 2.

 -